zoitech/terraform-aws-concourse/README.md

   enable_alb_access_logs = true
   s3_log_bucket_name = "log-log-log-for-logging-test"
   s3_log_bucket_Key_name = "concourse-alb-logs"
+  principle_account_id = "054676820928" # See below for more information
   lifecycle_rule_id = "concourse_alb_log_expiration"
   lifecycle_rule_enabled = true
 }
 ```
+The account ID for the principle within the bucket policy needs to match the region to allow the load balancer to write the logs to the bucket.

 | Region          | Region Name               | Elastic Load Balancing Account ID  |
 | --------------- |:-------------------------:| ----------------------------------:|